zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Ayako:  We’ve only been on two dates!

-Sean:  Yes, but they have been the best two dates o f my life!
+Sean:  Yes, but they have been the best two dates of my life!

 [end of dialogue]

 I know in my heart of hearts that Lucy Tse, our scr iptwriter, is one of the best at what she does.

-From Los Angeles, California, I’m Jeff McQuillan.
-T hank you for listening.
-Come back and listen to us again here on ESL Podcast.

-English as a Second Language Podcast is written and  produced by Dr. Lucy Tse, hosted by Dr. Jeff McQuillan, copyright 2012 by the  Center for Educational Development.

 # Asking for Time Off